hussamALM/java-invoice-system/README.md

 # javaInvoiceSystem
-a small java program to track customers and orders
+a small java program that allow you to enter customers information and keep tracking the of their orders

+my very first java program (: